LOCAL HOUSTON PROBATE ATTORNEY | PROBATE ESTATE

 The legal term “intestacy” is similar to heirship because it references and directs who gets what and in what percentages when someone dies without a Will.
 Ther terms heir and intestacy are inter-related.

 Most often-times, an Heirship probate case is also accompanied by an Administration of the probate estate.
-Administration of an Intestate (i.e. a person who died without a Will) is the management and settlement of the estate by a person duly qualified and legally appointed, and usually involving (1) the collection of the decedent’s assets; (2) payment of debts and claims against him and expenses ; (3) distributing the remainder of the estate among those entitled thereto.
-The term Administration is applied broadly to legall mean the management of an estate by an Administrator.
+The term Administration is applied broadly to legally mean the management of an estate by an Administrator.

 The general steps of a Judicial Determination of Heirship are as follows:

-- Filing of an Application for Judicial Determination of Heirship with the probate court in the County where the deceased lived at the time of death.
+- Filing of an Application for Judicial Determination of Heirship with the probate judge.

 - Communicate with the Attorney Ad Litem and supply the Ad Litem with two disinterested witnesses who knew the deceased’s family structure.